 - Decreased IQ level

 The American Psychological Association (2) states that regular marijuana use means that an individual is using the substance one time per week.
 In young adults and teenagers, regular substance abuse increases the risk of addiction.
-There are signs that help make it easier to identify a substance problem.
+Some signs help make it easier to identify a substance problem.

 The National Institute on Drug Abuse (3) explains that it also impacts physical coordination and the ability to make sound decisions.
-When you or a loved one abuses marijuana at a young age, you may engage in risky behaviors or reduce your ability to react to certain situations in an appropriate way.
+When you or a loved one abuses marijuana at a young age, you may engage in risky behaviors or reduce your ability to react to certain situations appropriately.

 Negative Physical Effects of Marijuana Abuse